kirjavascript/quine-howto/README.md

 ## intro

-A `quine` is a program that prints its own source.
+A `quine` is a program that provides its own source code as output.
 It's one of the first programs I'll try and write when learning a new language, but it wasn't always obvious to me how.
 At first these cute programs seemed like an almost impossible esoteric [IOCCC](https://www.ioccc.org/)-tier artform crafted by programming artisans.

 I want to share the general concepts used to construct programs like these, and explore some of the things that can be done with them.

 ## techniques

-Non-trivial quines nearly always use some form of conversion between code and data, the most straightforward of which appear in languages that give access to string representations of the code.
+Non-trivial quines nearly always use some form of transform between code and data, the most straightforward of which appear in languages that give access to string representations of the code.

-#### syntax introspection
+### syntax access

 A quine in a simple language with a `getSource` function may look like